gabricc/typescript-journey/02basics/myArrays.md

 - Adding elements with `push()`
 - TypeScript ensures type safety for array operations
 - Type checking for complex object insertions

+These operations demonstrate TypeScript's type checking in action.
+Notice how each `push()` operation must match the array's type: strings for `superHeroes`, numbers for `heroPower`, and objects matching the `User3` type for `allUsers`.
+TypeScript will show an error if we try to push incorrect types.
+This prevents common errors like adding a number to a string array, ensuring that our code is more robust and maintainable.

 ## Key Concepts
 1. **Type Safety**: TypeScript ensures that only values of the correct type can be added to arrays